verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

      $ sh ${DISTRIBUTION_DIR}/bin/vz-registry-image-helper.sh -t $MYREG -r $MYREPO -l ${DISTRIBUTION_DIR}/images
      ```

-     Although most images can be protected using credentials stored in an image pull secret, the following images **must** be public:
+     Although most images can be protected using credentials stored in an image pull secret, some images must **must** be public.
+Use the following commands to get the list of public images:

      * All the Rancher images in the `rancher/additional-rancher` subcomponent.
        ```